 Archives

-SCHOLARSHIP OPPORTUNITY: Through a generous donation from supporters of the non-profit Connecticut Health Investigative Team, the UConn Department of Journalism and UConn PCS will provide eligible students with a full scholarship which will enable students to participate in the Multimedia Journalism course at no cost.
+SCHOLARSHIP OPPORTUNITY: Through a grant from Faculty Early Career Development Program (CAREER) to Professor Feng and Department of Earth Sciences, UConn PCS will provide eligible students with a full scholarship which will enable students to participate in the Climate Science course at no cost.
 Please visit the Scholarships & External Funding page for details on eligibility and more.

 Sessions Offered